binarypillow/CM2003-2023/Lab1/README.md

 **Why?**

-As in task 1, the performance is equally good both for n_unit = 5 and 10 but, according to the rule of thumb, the SSD increases drastically if the number of neurons is too high compared to the size of input and output layers.
+As in task 1, the performance is equally good both for n_unit = 5 and 10 but, the SSD increases drastically if the number of neurons is too high compared to the size of input and output layers.

 ## Task 3